aevyrie/bevy_mod_picking/README.md

 .with(SelectablePickMesh::new())
 ```

+### Getting Pick Data

-If you want to get the entities that are being hovered over, you can use the `PickState` resource to either get the topmost entity, or a sorted list of all entities under the cursor:
+Mesh picking intersection is reported in NDC.
+You can use the `PickState` resource to either get the topmost entity, or a list of all entities sorted by distance (near -> far) under the cursor:

 ```rust
 fn get_picks(